ganeshjawahar/nlp-papernotes/notes/word-level_semantics/what_do_you_learn_from_context_probing_sentence_structure_in_cwr.md

   - Encoding syntactic vs. semantic info.
     - Large gains on syntactic tasks than semantic tasks.
     - ELMo encodes local type information.
 (PoS and entities)
-  - Effects of architecutre
+  - Effects of architecture
     - How much peformance can be attributed to architecture rather than knoweldge from pretraining?
     - Compare to orthonormal encoder.
     - Learned weight account for over 70% improvement from full ELMo.
   - Encoding non-local context
     - How much info. is carried over long distances in the sentence?
     - Use CNN of different width 3 and 5.
-    - ELMo's info. about constituent is mostly local (as the gap between CNN and ELMo full is closed by 79% with CNN-5)
+    - ELMo's info. about constituent is mostly local (as the gap between CNN and ELMo full is closed by 79% with CNN-5).
-    - ELMo's improvements are due to modeling long-range info. (for semantic tasks, this gap is large)
+    - ELMo's improvements are due to modeling long-range info (for semantic tasks, this gap is large).
-    - Vary the performance on dependency labeling with distance between token and its head => full ELMo model holds up better suggesting CWR encode useful long-distance dependencies.
+    - Vary the performance on dependency labeling with distance between token and its head => full ELMo model holds up better, suggesting CWR encode useful long-distance dependencies.

 #### Thoughts